KikeVen/python911/_posts/2019-9-23-string_tutorial-09.md

 Just as python has built-in functions, procedures which can be called to perform specific tasks on an object, ie. `len('hello')`.

-Python also offers built-methods, much like functions perform a procedure on a specific object.
-Methods are part of class, they can be written specifically for an object type, hence "string method" these are written to perform tasks on string objects.
+Python also offers built-in methods, much like functions perform a procedure on a specific object.
+Methods are part of a class, they can be written specifically for an object type, hence "string method", these are written to perform tasks on string objects.

 The way to call an object (string) method, is to write the object followed by `.method_name()`.